 In addition, we may collect personal information about individuals who are not customers of ours (e.g. business contact details of a company representative with whom we deal).

-In the context of our recruitment process for employees and contractors, we may collect and hold the following kinds of personal information about you: your name, contact details, date of birth, citizenship, employment references, civil, credit and criminal records, regulatory accreditation (such as RG 146 accreditation), media, directorship, property ownership and driver’s licence information, education, employment history and credential variation.
+In the context of our recruitment process for employees and contractors, we may collect and hold the following kinds of personal information about you: your name, contact details, date of birth, citizenship, employment references, civil, credit and criminal records, accreditations, media, directorship, property ownership and driver’s licence information, education, employment history and credential variation.
 In the employment context, we may also collect and hold your TFN, financial information and banking details.

 We may collect your personal information when you: